Pituitary-Normal-Space/pituitary-segmentation-tool/README.md

 #### Setting Up Locally

-Note: To run FSL on Windows you will need wsl.
-You can see the sandbox repository for more details on that.
+Note: You must have [FSL installed](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/index) on your local machine.
+Additionally you must access the relevant images to run this script from the Human Connectome Project.

+- Also FSL cannot be run on Windows machines without WSL (Windows Subsystem for Linux).
+The link above has instructions on this, you can also contact me for help.
 - Download our package manager poetry (if you have not downloaded it already)
   ```bash
   pip install poetry